 An important issue to consider at an early stage is whether you are willing to continue working at your practice even after it is sold.
 This is usually determined by your buyer.

-Corporates will usually require you to continue working for three to five years following the completion of sale.
+Corporates will usually require you to continue working for three to five years following the completion of the sale.
 This is so that they can have time to benefit from the revenue you bring in.
 It also gives them time to find someone to replace you.
 This will obviously delay whatever you plan to do next.
 If you were planning to retire, it means your final day of work will come several years after the sale.

 If you sell to an associate or another third party, you may be able to retire immediately or after a shorter transition period.